Fgutierrez1995/VirtualZooManagementSystem/README.txt

 Implement input validation to handle invalid user inputs and prevent crashes.
 Add functionalities for removing animals from the zoo and updating animal information.
-Implement the concept of animal enclosures or sections within the zoo.
-Extend the simulation to include animal behaviors, such as sleep, play, and hunting, based on their specific types.

-Allow the zookeeper to perform activities such as training and medical checks on animals.
-By creating this Virtual Zoo Management System, you'll be able to explore more advanced concepts such as class inheritance, polymorphism, and simulating different behaviors based on animal types.
-It will be a challenging and rewarding project that can help you strengthen your object-oriented programming skills in C++.
-Happy coding!